jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 - **Identify the problem:** "What is the challenge learners face, and how can I help them meet it?"
 (I assume she means for this question to be posed at the strategic level)
 - **Analyze the scenario** in terms of
-    - **Learner** attributes, motivation, prior knowledge, and barriers to learning
+    - **Learner:** attributes, motivation, prior knowledge, and barriers to learning
     - **Content:** knowledge, skills and attributes that will later be translated into [targets](#targets)
     - **Context**
     - **Educator**